web3devs/EOSpace/contracts/README.md

 cleos push action survey upsert '["alice", "alice", "What blockchain technologies would you like to learn more about?", "multipleChoice"]' -p alice@active cleos push action survey upsert '["alice", "alice", "Would you come a 10 year bitcoin genesis block anniversary party?", "yesNoAction"]' -p alice@active

+cleos push action survey addpollres '["alice", "Should we move the monthly meetings to a Friday instead of Thursdays?", "yesNoAction", "60", "30"]' -p alice@active

-cleos get table survey survey poll cleos get table survey survey poll --lower "alice" --upper "alice" --key "accountname"
+cleos get table survey survey pollitems cleos get table survey survey pollres